-In addition to the above, Copayments that you pay for inpatient Hospital admissions and charges that exceed the Allowed Amounts do not count toward satisfying the Deductible.
+In addition to the above, charges that exceed the Allowed Amounts do not count toward the Deductible.

-C. Deductible Carryover
+B. Deductible Carryover

 The Deductible is accumulated on a calendar year basis.
 However, the amount of Covered Expenses incurred in the last three months of any given calendar year will carryover or accumulate to meet the annual Deductible for the following calendar year.
-This "Deductible Carryover" will be applied towards meeting the individual and family Deductibles for the following calendar year.
+This "Deductible Carryover" will be applied towards meeting a Participant's Deductible for the following calendar year.